twinnydotdev/twinny-docs/src/content/docs/getting-started/troubleshooting.md

 ## First, look here

-1. **Check setup** at the top of the Providers tab tests each job and names the failing provider.
-2. **Test provider** on the provider form shows the exact error the server returned.
+1. **Test provider** on the provider's card in the Providers tab shows the exact error the server returned.
-3. The **Twinny** output channel (**Twinny - Show logs**, or the status bar menu) has one line per request with the model, timing and stop reason.
+2. The **Twinny** output channel (**Twinny - Show logs**, or the status bar menu) has one line per request with the model, timing and stop reason.
 Set the channel's log level to *Debug* to see the full prompt and reply.
 API keys are redacted.

 ## Error messages